KrishatCoding/SQL_PROJECT/README.md

 LICENSE — MIT License

-Database Structure
+# Database Structure
 employees: Contains fields such as gender, designation, salary, status, and department reference.

 departments: Holds department IDs, names, and head employee IDs.

 projects: Stores project names, budgets, related departments, and timelines.

-Analytical Queries
+# Analytical Queries

-The provided SQL file answers:
+1. The provided SQL file answers:

-What is the gender distribution across all departments?
+2. What is the gender distribution across all departments?

-How many active employees are in each department?
+3. How many active employees are in each department?

-Which departments have the most interns?
+4. Which departments have the most interns?

-What is the average CTC per department?
+5.What is the average CTC per department?

-What ongoing projects exist per department, and what are their budgets?
+6. What ongoing projects exist per department, and what are their budgets?

-How many ongoing projects does each department head manage?
+7. How many ongoing projects does each department head manage?

 All query examples are included in SQL_Queries.sql.

-Getting Started
+# Getting Started

 Download or clone the repository.

 Open the CSV files in your SQL client to load sample data (guide on importing CSV in MySQL).